-Academic Misconduct
+Section IV: Academic Misconduct

-- i.
-Cheating: The act or attempted act of deception by which a student seeks to misrepresent that he/she has mastered information on an academic exercise that he/she has not mastered. - ii.
-Facilitating Academic Misconduct: Assisting in another person's academic misconduct.
+- 1) Cheating: The act or attempted act of deception by which a student seeks to misrepresent that he/she has mastered information on an academic exercise that he/she has not mastered. - 2) Facilitating Academic Misconduct: Assisting in another person's academic misconduct.

-Disruption of Interfraternity Council Operations
+Section V: Disruption of Interfraternity Operations

-- iii.
-Causing a Disturbance: Disturbance resulting in substantial disruption of authorized activities. - iv.
-Failure to Comply with Sanction: Failure to comply with or attempts to circumvent a sanction(s) imposed by the Director of Policy and Procedure, Greek Standards Board, or CFSL. - v.
-Failure to Identify: Failing to properly identify oneself accurately as a fraternity member, in pursuit of official duties. - vi.
-Interference with Code Enforcement: Interference with a Reporting Party, Responding Party, witness, investigation or the carrying out of procedures defined in the WSU IFC Bylaws and/or the Washington Administrative Code. - vii.
-Interference with or Failure to Comply with a Council Representative: Direct interference with or failure to comply with a Council Representative in the performance of his/her official duties. - viii.
-Supplying False Information: Knowingly supplying false information to the Interfraternity Council in pursuit of their official duties or to the Greek Standards Board in the course of a standards board proceeding, or knowingly causing false information to be thus supplied.
+- 1) Causing a Disturbance: Disturbance resulting in substantial disruption of authorized activities. - 2) Failure to Comply with Sanction: Failure to comply with or attempts to circumvent a sanction(s) imposed by the Director of Policy and Procedure, Greek Standards Board, or CFSL. - 3) Failure to Identify: Failing to properly identify oneself accurately as a fraternity member, in pursuit of official duties. - 4) Interference with Code Enforcement: Interference with a Reporting Party, Responding Party, witness, investigation or the carrying out of procedures defined in the WSU IFC Bylaws and/or the Washington Administrative Code. - 5) Interference with or Failure to Comply with a Council Representative: Direct interference with or failure to comply with a Council Representative in the performance of his/her official duties. - 6) Supplying False Information: Knowingly supplying false information to the Interfraternity Council in pursuit of their official duties or to the Greek Standards

+Board in the course of a standards board proceeding, or knowingly causing false information to be thus supplied.

-- ix.
-Violation of University Policies: Violation of university policies, except when the university policies specifically provide for an alternate procedure or remedy for the violation concerned. - x.
-Violation of Relationship Agreement: Violation of a campus-specific or system-wide regulation, policy, standard of conduct, or code of ethics applicable to the activity in which the student is engaged, and which has been adopted, published or otherwise made known to students participating in such activity.
+- 7) Violation of University Policies: Violation of university policies, except when the university policies specifically provide for an alternate procedure or remedy for the violation concerned. - 8) Violation of Relationship Agreement: Violation of a campus-specific or systemwide regulation, policy, standard of conduct, or code of ethics applicable to the activity in which the student is engaged, and which has been adopted, published or otherwise made known to students participating in such activity.

-Health & Safety Violations
+Section VI: Health and Safety Violations

-- xi.
-Creating a Dangerous Condition: Creation of a fire hazard or other dangerous condition. - xii.
-Endangering Health or Safety: Conduct which threatens or endangers the health or safety of any individual.
-This includes failing to put in place sufficient protections to prevent falls from heights. - xiii.
-False Reporting of Dangerous Conditions: Giving or causing to be given false reports of fire or other dangerous conditions. - xiv.
-Illegal Possession, Use, or Sale of Drugs: Illegal possession, use, or sale of drugs or drug paraphernalia.
-The misuse of legal prescription drugs. - xv.
-Interference with Safety Equipment or Alarms: Tampering with, disabling, or causing malfunction of fire and safety equipment or alarm systems. - xvi.
-Possession or Misuse of Weapons: Violation of regulations concerning possession or misuse of firearms or other dangerous weapons, as defined by policies established for each campus. - xvii.
-Use or Possession of Chemicals or Explosives: Unauthorized use or possession of explosive components, chemicals, etc., such as fireworks, explosives, gas or compressed air. - xviii.
-Violation of Alcohol Policies: Violations of Interfraternity Council risk management protocol (LINK). - xix.
-Violation of Health or Safety Policies: Violation of Interfraternity Council health or safety regulations (LINK TO NIC).
+- 1) Creating a Dangerous Condition: Creation of a fire hazard or other dangerous condition. - 2) Endangering Health or Safety: Conduct which threatens or endangers the health or safety of any individual.
+This includes failing to put in place sufficient protections to prevent falls from heights. - 3) False Reporting of Dangerous Conditions: Giving or causing to be given false reports of fire or other dangerous conditions. - 4) Illegal Possession, Use, or Sale of Drugs: Illegal possession, use, or sale of drugs or drug paraphernalia.
+The misuse of legal prescription drugs. - 5) Interference with Safety Equipment or Alarms: Tampering with, disabling, or causing malfunction of fire and safety equipment or alarm systems. - 6) Possession or Misuse of Weapons: Violation of regulations concerning possession or misuse of firearms or other dangerous weapons, as defined by policies established for each campus. - 7) Use or Possession of Chemicals or Explosives: Unauthorized use or possession of explosive components, chemicals, etc., such as fireworks, explosives, gas or compressed air. - 8) Violation of Alcohol Policies: Violations of Interfraternity Council risk management protocol (LINK). - 9) Violation of Health or Safety Policies: Violation of Interfraternity Council health or safety regulations (LINK TO NIC).

-Offenses Involving Organizations
+Section VII: Offenses Involving Organizations